atharvibabhare-tech/India-Tour-Dashboard/README.md

+This project is forked from Codon-s/India-Tour-Dashboard.
+Original author: Codon-s

 # India-Tour-Dashboard

 Welcome to the India Travel Itinerary Planner project repository!
 This project allows users to plan their trip across India within a fixed budget.
 Users can choose between four different packages (Silver, Gold, Platinum, and Luxury), each offering a unique travel itinerary tailored to the same budget.
 This Readme file provides you with essential information to get started with the project.